 At this point in the 2-year process, the code-writing staff has issued the following documents, available at the links below.

-The MOST CURRENT draft (#2) zoning map and use regulations being shared at the open houses are available online in an interactive format for you to review and comment on.*
+NEW DEADLINE: MARCH 1, 2026 The MOST CURRENT draft (#2) zoning map and use regulations being shared at the open houses are available online in an interactive format for you to review and comment on.*

 *Comments that you leave on the map and documents are visible to the public.
 Please be respectful, keep comments focused on the content, and refrain from using profanity.
 If you have any issues with commenting or any questions, please reach out to city planning at [email protected].